andreavillegasm/VueProject-BattleShip/README.md

 >Made by Andrea Villegas Mayorga

+## On this repo
+1. Battleship game in root folder
+2. Vue Excercises in Vue Excercises Folder

 ## Overview

 This is a simpler version of the board game battleship using Vue.js .In this case the user will be playing agasinst the computer and will attempt to sink the computers boats.